info340b-a18/react-project-foodbank-express/README.md

     * Filter current map as according to user input
     * Generate word cloud based on User Input
     * Handle user authentication
+    * Create the "user-view" buttons and functionality from the map page
 2. Zhuo
     * Create the functioning Google Map
     * Retrieve information from Google Map API for list of banks